andressousa/qlik/README.md

 # qlik
-Multpurpose Qlik Sense and Qlik View scripts
+Multpurpose Qlik Sense and Qlik View Tips

-## Mashup STF (COVID19)
-- Qlik Sense Mashup Template for STF.
-This template was made on demmand to show COVID19 charts and other statistics.

-## Simple Gauge
-- Qlik Sense Gauge Extension.

-## Utils
-- Qlik multipurpose functions.
-  - Date Functions
-  - Text Functions
-  - Mask Functions
-  - App State

-## Scripts
-  - Measures from file
+## Customize and Export data with Simple or Pivot Table with Qlik Sense®
+Export customizable table data from Qlik Sense® without extensions, to demonstrate this functionality, we will create a sample calendar table.